The Basics: Overview

 If you don’t have insurance, you may still be able to get free or low-cost HIV testing.
 Find a health center near you and ask about HIV testing.

 Take Action: Protect Yourself

-The best way to protect yourself from HIV is to not have sex unless you're in a relationship with only one person and you have both tested negative.
+The best way to protect yourself from HIV is to not have sex unless you're in a relationship with only 1 person and you have both tested negative.

-Here are other steps you can take to help prevent HIV:
+Here are some other steps you can take to help prevent HIV:

 Take medicine to lower your risk of HIV.

-If you have risk factors for HIV – like being in a relationship with someone who's HIV-positive – you can take a daily medicine called PrEP to lower your risk of getting HIV.
+If you’re at higher risk for HIV — like if you’re in a relationship with someone who's HIV-positive — you can take a medicine called PrEP every day to lower your risk of getting HIV.
 Talk with your doctor about your risk and ask if PrEP is right for you.
-Learn more about PrEP.

 Talk with your partner about getting tested.